Thomas & Marjorie Schwartz

 Classes follow a standard academic year, beginning in September and ending in June.

-The school is closed for Rosh Hashana & Yom Kippur, statutory holidays, winter break, and Passover.
+The school is closed for Rosh Hashana & Yom Kippur, statutory holidays, winter break, Passover and 2 Professional Development Days.

 Returning students of the Preschool and Libbie Cowan Childcare Centre (and their siblings) will be given first priority of our available spots once registration opens for the following year.
 The remaining spots will be offered to children based on receipt of application and deposit.
 There can be a maximum number of children in each age group.
 This takes priority over admission request dates.
 Enrollment is for the full school year and no fee deductions will be made for temporary absences.